-I had just finished a kitchen cabinet for a colleague and I were talking about redoing kitchens, specifically countertops.
+I had just finished a kitchen cabinet for a colleague and we were talking about redoing kitchens, specifically countertops.
 So this is a quick post about the refurbishment of our kitchen – done a few years ago.

 The old Corian counter needed to go.
 It was badly scored and chipped and several burn marks.

 Ripping out the Corian

 The old counter was relatively easy to get out since it was glued in only a few places, The Corian was later made into many many cutting boards – it cuts like wood but smells really bad when cut.

 Better to do it now – the original was pretty much cobbled together with some very odd hardware

 We have always wanted a wooden counter top and Oak is pretty durable.
 Just make sure it is really water tight around the sink – Oak is notorious for blackening when exposed to water.